vkhatri/chef-filebeat/README.md

 This cookbook was tested on Windows, Amazon & Ubuntu Linux and expected to work on other RHEL platforms.

+This also works on Solaris zones given a physical Solaris 11.2 server.
+For that, use the .kitchen.zone.yml file.
+Check usage at (https://github.com/criticalmass/kitchen-zone).
+You will need an url to a filebeat package that works on Solaris 11.2.
+Checkout Building-Filebeat-On-Solaris11.md for instructions to build a filebeat package.

 ## Major Changes

 ### v0.2.5